| If are looking for tips to improve the visibility of your

 it’s not hard to incorporate those synonyms into the

+content of the post in a natural, non-spammy way.
 Don’t keyword stuff in the article, but you might write

 “a flash drive (also sometimes called a USB drive or